EJEHardenberg/arcsave/README.md

 [archive.today](http://archive.today) site to keep your current tab FOREVER.

-If you happen to be on a tweet on twitter, it wil send it to [tweetsave](http://tweetsave.com/) as well!
+If you happen to be on a tweet on twitter, it will send it to [tweetsave](http://tweetsave.com/) as well!